ENG 111, Spring 2017

 Plagiarism: In accordance with provisions published in the TNCC Student Handbook (page 21-23), disciplinary action will result if plagiarized work is turned in.
 The TNCC Student Handbook describes plagiarism thus: "To steal and pass off as one's own the ideas or words of another; to use without crediting the source; to present as new and original an idea or product derived from an existing source; to commit literary theft."
 Whether intentional or inadvertent, plagiarism is a serious academic offense, and the consequences for intentional plagiarism are severe, as stipulated in the TNCC Student Handbook: "Plagiarism at Thomas Nelson Community College will constitute a dismissible offense..."

 TNCC Retake policy: Enrollment in a course is limited to two times.
 If a student needs to enroll for a third and final time, he or she must submit a written petition to the Vice President of Academic Affairs (or her designee) for approval.

-ADA Compliance: If you have any diagnosed physical or learning disabilities please go to meet with Professor Richard Hurst in the Office of Services for Students with Disabilities (Hastings Hall, room 323) to register for support services or accommodations covered under the Americans with Disabilities Act (ADA).
+ADA Compliance: If you have any diagnosed physical or learning disabilities please go to meet with Professor Nancy Bailey in the Office of Student Services to register for support services or accommodations covered under the Americans with Disabilities Act (ADA).

 Retrun to R. Dollieslager's main menu